 What is the Purpose of a Pre-Inspection?

 They don’t always pass.
-Sometimes the inspector finds something we didn’t expect.
+Sometimes the inspector detects something we didn’t expect.
 We run across something odd that wasn’t on the checklist.
 At those times, we update the checklist.

 Do I have to participate in the Section 8 Voucher Program?

-What will Disqualify you from Section 8 Housing?
+What will disqualify you from the Section 8 Program?

 1. Have committed fraud